Watch F1 drivers take on a NASCAR challenge

 Yuki Tsunoda and Liam Lawson are experts on the tarmac, but how will they fare racing stock cars on a dirt oval?

-Visa Cash App RB Formula 1 drivers Yuki Tsunoda and Liam Lawson are two of the world’s fastest driver.
-But can their skills on the tarmac translate on a dirt oval?
+Visa Cash App RB Formula 1 drivers Yuki Tsunoda and Liam Lawson are two of the world’s fastest driver, but can their skills on the tarmac translate to a dirt oval?
 Earlier this year, Tsunoda and Lawson met up with NASCAR drivers Shane van Gisbergen and Connor Zilisch in Texas to try their hand at driving stock cars ahead of the 2024 United States Grand Prix.

 While the VCARB duo are no strangers to expertly finessing top speeds in open wheel F1 racing, this new test challenged them to unlearn just about everything they knew about handling the aerodynamically precise F1 cars in order to attempt stock car racing.